Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 I want to sell my shell collection

-How to store a shell collection?
+How to store and look after a shell collection?

-You can use a little paraffin oil (i.e. baby oil) to replace lost moisture on many dull shells (brings back faded colour / pattern), but don't use it on naturally shiny shells like Cowries (Cypraeidae) or Olividae.
+Give your shells a gentle warm wash with clear water occasionally.
+Let them dry completely before re-homing them.
+You can use a little paraffin oil (i.e. baby oil) to replace lost moisture on dull shells (brings back faded colour / pattern) - except for naturally shiny shells (i.e. Cypraeidae and Olividae).

 How are seashells packed for shipping?